 General Rules & Advice

-- Bring a variety of tops to choose from.
-I recommend packing a bag with at least 5 tops to choose from.
-Think about what you wear to auditions.
+- Bring a variety of tops to choose from, with varying colors and collars.
+I recommend packing a bag with at least 3-5 tops to choose from.
+Think about what you wear when you want to nail your presentation, make the sale, or wow the casting director at your audition.
 Chances are those are good choices.

 - Bring clothes you like and feel comfortable in.

-- Feel free to bring a dress, suit, skirt, or something else different from a typical pants & top combo.
-But please bring the pants & top combos too.
+- Feel free to bring a dress, suit, skirt, or something else different, but please bring the basics as well.

 - Solid colors are usually best, since patterns and busy prints will distract from your face.
-Same goes for clothes with big buttons or other features that might take away attention from that beautiful mug of yours.
+Same goes for clothes with big buttons or other features that might divert attention from that beautiful mug of yours.